BoyerPierrick/ExploreXperience/explore_experience/README.md

-# Flutter Basic Project
+# ExploreXperience Project

 ## Description

-The Flutter Basic Project is an educational initiative aimed at teaching the fundamental principles of Flutter, a popular framework for building cross-platform mobile applications.
+ExploreXperience is an educational initiative aimed at teaching the fundamental principles of Flutter, a popular framework for building cross-platform mobile applications.
 This project covers various aspects of mobile app development using Flutter, making it suitable for beginners as well as experienced developers looking to refresh their skills.

 ## Features